josephmate/josephmate.github.io/_posts/2021-10-03-my-bug-used-up-100cpu-or-did-it.md

 For example, what thread is going to do the work of creating the thread when the scheduled task needs to run?

 # What could I have done better?

-It's impossible for me to have known that `corePoolSize=0` would not work.
+**RTFM:** It's impossible for me to have known that `corePoolSize=0` would not work.
 I could have read the JavaDocs more closely and heeded their warning of avoiding `corePoolSize=0`.
 However, even if I had read that line, I don't think it would have stopped me because in my mind the use case made sense.

-What's embarrassing is that the problem is reproducible every time and 100% CPU should be pretty easy to spot.
+**Testing:** What's embarrassing is that the problem is reproducible every time and 100% CPU should be pretty easy to spot.
 I should have monitored the CPU while testing it.
 But I only look at the CPU when testing my code for a performance change.
 I did not anticipate this change to have a performance impact.
 Should I check the CPU for all of my changes?
 Or should there be an automated test that detects significant differences in CPU utilization between code changes?

+**Upgrade:** If I kept the JDK updated, I would have never encountered this problem.
+The problem occurred back in 2018 or 2019, which was around the time JDK 11 was released which would have included the fix.

+**Unoptimized:** I never should have tried to optimize the thread pool!
+Two commenters summed it up nicely, calling me out on my sin.

+> You're guilty of one of the biggest crimes that you can commit in all of Computer Science - preemptive optimization.
+Consuming a single thread in perpetuity uses almost no meaningful resources.
+Any attempt to optimize this was pointless at best, and dangerous at worst - as you found out. -[/u/SirSagramore/](https://www.reddit.com/r/programming/comments/q1w4od/comment/hfi5vx3/)

+> I've found that it's rarely a good idea to optimise prematurely without facts/numbers to back it up.
+It's just one OS thread and the OS is probably smarter than the developer when it comes to managing resources in the long run. -[/u/wot-teh-phuck](https://www.reddit.com/r/programming/comments/q1w4od/comment/hfi9478/)

 # Try it yourself